 - How many rounds of edits will you perform?
 Do you provide a second set of eyes?
 This normally applies only to agencies.
 If you hire a freelancer from Upwork or a similar site, you will have to hire a second freelance editor to perform a second check.

 Whatever route you decide to take, make sure you leave enough time between the editing process and the submission process.
 If you’re using Amazon’s pre-order option, set a deadline for yourself that is realistic and includes buffer time for emergencies, sick days, etc.

-Fluidus Rising is the first book in the Dark Legacy series.
+Dark Legacy is the first of five books in the Dark Legacy Series.

 The series is now complete and all books are available on Amazon.

 “I absolutely fell in love with this book.
 The plot is dark, twisted, fast paced, and sucks you in right from the start.
 I loved the style of the author and read the book in one sitting.
 Fantastic start to the series.” — Amazon reviewer ★★★★★